Banking Industry

 Conclusion

-By the analysis of the data received from the study, it may be concluded that stress does not only negatively affect the work performance of the employees but also affects the performance positively.
-In this way, stress is not just an individual’s issue but an issue that must be addressed by both the employees as well as the employers.
+The analysis of the study data shows that stress impacts employees’ work performance in both negative and positive ways.
+Therefore, stress is not just an individual issue but a concern that both employees and employers must address.
 The stress of an individual employee at the workplace may affect his work performance adversely hence, having an impact on the performance of the organization.
 If the stress keeps itself on the increase, it might have a negative impact on the work performance of the employees.

 Stress management initiatives have significant implications for the banking sector.
 By prioritizing employee well-being, organizations can enhance performance, reduce turnover, attract top talent, foster a positive organizational culture, improve customer satisfaction, ensure regulatory compliance, and achieve cost savings.
 Implementing effective stress management strategies is a strategic investment that can yield long-term benefits for both employees and the overall success of banking institutions